joseph-hurtado/pen-of-midas/README.md

 Verifying signatures from Ethereum wallets is a cornerstone of Ethereum's security.
 While the lion's share are transaction signatures, the mechanisms can be used in a broad swath of cases.
-This library implements the keccak SHA3, ECRecover, and a signature validator.
-These combined allow for any signature to be verified without running a client or RPC interface.
+This library implements the keccak SHA3, ECRecover, and a signature validator without the need for an RPC/IPC client.

 ### Practically, it's about DevOps